bluebrown/docker-sd-and-lb-strategies/blogpost.md

 ### Consul

 [Consul](https://www.consul.io/) is a tool for service discovery and configuration management.
 Services have to be registered via API request.
 It is a more complex solution that probably only makes sense in bigger clusters, but can be very powerful.
 Usually it recommended running this on bare metal and not in a container.
-You could install it alongside, the docker host on each server in your cluster.
+You could install it alongside the docker host on each server in your cluster.

 In this example it has been paired with the [registrator image](https://github.com/gliderlabs/registrator), which takes care of registering the docker services in consuls catalog.

 The catalog can be leveraged in many ways.
-One of the is to use [consul-template](https://github.com/hashicorp/consul-template).
+One of them is to use [consul-template](https://github.com/hashicorp/consul-template).

 Note that consul comes with its own DNS resolver so in this instance the docker DNS resolver is somewhat neglected.